Robinlovelace/bikeR/stat19.md

 it is reassuring to note that the DfT's official estimate of total distance cycled nationally is of the same order - 5.0 bkm (Keep, 2013).
 Note the official estimate is for Great Britain, whose population is 12% greater than that of England.
-In terms of estimated risk of cycling, our estimate of 621 serious injuries pbkm cycled is also close to the official estimate of 623 - presented as 1005 injuries per vehicle *miles* in Keep (2013).
+In terms of estimated risk of cycling, our estimate of 621 serious injuries per bkm cycled is also close to the official estimate of 623, presented as 1005 injuries per billion vehicle *miles* in Keep (2013).

 Based on the census data and geographically aggregated statistics on serious